Advanced Placement Summer Institutes (APSI)

 30 PDPs

-Another focus of the institute will be on the AP Exam.
-Participants will be exposed to previously released multiple-choice exams and past free response questions.
-We will spend time exploring how the FRQ is graded at the reading and participants will engage in applying the rubric to samples of the most recent pair of FRQs.
+During the week we will also focus on the structure and grading of the AP Exam.
+Participants will be exposed to multiple-choice questions and free response questions (both Article Analysis and Evidence-Based).
+We will spend time exploring the rubrics for sample AAQs and EBQs, and participants will engage in applying the rubric to samples of student writing.
 We will also evaluate strategies for preparing students for success on the exam.

 Participants will leave with many new resources to enhance their teaching of AP Psychology.
 The tools provided in this course will help participants create an exciting course that equips their students with the skills needed to excel in the AP Psychology course.